onnx/onnx/community/readme.md

 Approvers need to be active Contributors for at least 3 months and be sponsored by a SIG chair with no objections from other SIG chairs.

 **Member Companies** are organizations that support ONNX in one or more of the following ways:
-* Have employees participating in SIGs, Working Groups, or Steering Committee
+* Having employees participate in SIGs, Working Groups, or the Steering Committee
-* Have hosted a workshop or meetup for ONNX
+* Hosting a workshop or meetup for ONNX
-* Provided resources for building or hosting ONNX assets
+* Providing resources for building or hosting ONNX assets
-* Have done media or PR activities to promote ONNX
+* Doing media or PR activities to promote ONNX
-* Have a product that supports ONNX
+* Shipping a product that supports ONNX

 Member Companies do not have any voting rights, except via their employees who are Contributors.
 Affiliates and subsidiaries are considered part of the Member Company and not as separate organizations.
 Being a Member Company does not by itself confer any compliance or certification to the Member Company's products.